cea-hpc/fastiron/profiling/SequentialAnalysis/README.md

 values have comparable values despite the deletion of the `MCBaseParticle` structure, hence a supposedly heavier particle initialization.

-Two additional changes will be done before release, hence not be taken into account here:
+Two additional changes will be done before release, hence are not taken into account here:
 The usage of [`tinyvec`][3] when sampling for collision and the usage of `Option<usize>` in `MCFacetAdjacency`.
 While the first will mostly influence the memory footprint, the second might lead to an increase in performances when computing the nearest facet during